 Workshops, Conferences and Webinars

-In 2017, NAESCO is planning to host its twelfth annual federal market workshop in Washington DC on March 15th, a dual track technology and financing focused workshop St. Louis on June 7-8th, and its national conference in Los Angeles on November 14-16th.
+In 2017, NAESCO hosted its twelfth annual federal market workshop in Washington DC on March 15th and will host a dual track technology and financing focused workshop St. Louis on June 7-8th, and its national conference in Los Angeles on November 14-16th.

-NAESCO re-activated its webinar offerings in 2016 offering four webinars throughout the year.
-The Affiliate Committee served as an outstanding resource in identifying webinar and workshop topics of interest, fostering advocacy involvement, and enhancing the NAESCO membership value proposition for our Affiliate members.
-As a result of the Committee input, NAESCO registered as a CEU provider with the AIA and began to offer CEU credits at its workshops, webinars, and conferences.
+NAESCO offers four webinars throughout the year.
+NAESCO registered as a CEU provider with the AIA in 2016 and began to offer CEU credits at its workshops, webinars, and conferences.
 Currently, 2017 Webinar dates are set for February 27, April 24th, September 18th and December 11th.

 Communications and Outreach

 The website is continuously being updated.
 Additional photos, video links, and case studies were added throughout the site and the website was made smartphone and tablet-user friendly.
 We have expanded visibility and marketing opportunities for member companies on the NAESCO website.
 We introduced a NAESCO Twitter account @NAESCONews.